This is the multi-page printable view of this section. Click here to print.

 Detailed Information

-Server InformationServer information configured in the cluster
+Server InformationServer information configured in that cluster

 • Category: Server type (Active, Standby, Replica)